rustwasm/book/src/game-of-life/implementing.md

 ## Rust Implementation

+In the last chapter, we cloned an initial project template.
+We will modify that project template now.

 Let's begin by removing the `alert` import and `greet` function from `src/lib.rs`, and replacing them with a type definition for cells: